ibmverse/verse-developer/_docs/en/10-verse-extension-points.md

 &nbsp;

-This method is introduced in Verse on-Premises 1.0.4 and is available in Verse on-cloud too.
+This method is introduced in Verse on-Premises 1.0.4 and is avaiable in Verse on-cloud too.

 &nbsp;